-- 1 With the chartplotter off, connect your radar as described in the radar installation instructions. - 2 Turn on the chartplotter.
-The radar warms up and a countdown alerts you when the radar is ready. - 3 Select Radar > Menu > Radar Menu > Change Radar. - 4 Select a radar mode.
+- 1 With the chartplotter off, connect your radar as described in the radar installation instructions.

+- 2 Turn on the chartplotter.

+- If necessary, the radar warms up and a countdown alerts you when the radar is ready.

+- 3 Select Radar.

+- 4 Select a radar mode.